center-for-threat-informed-defense/attack-control-framework-mappings/README.md

 - [NIST 800-53 Revision 4](frameworks/nist800-53-r4/)
 - [NIST 800-53 Revision 5](frameworks/nist800-53-r5/)

-Each framework older includes the following data:
+Each framework folder includes the following data:
-- STIX bundles representing the control framework and mappings in the `/stix/` folder.
+- STIX bundles representing the control framework and mappings to ATT&CK in the `/stix/` folder.
 See [output data](#output-data), below, for more on the representation of the data in STIX.
 - ATT&CK Navigator Layers in the `/layers/` folder.
 See the [ATT&CK Navigator](https://oasis-open.github.io/cti-documentation/stix/intro) project for more about the use of this tool.
 - An Excel spreadsheet is also provided in the framework directory for easy perusal of the mappings.